Optimal Opus

 Preview Image

-Essay: Unmasking Python's for loop
+Unmasking Python's for loop

 Today we're going to look at for loops.
 It's the proverbial peanut butter and jelly sandwich of programming and yet many programming languages don't even have for loops.
 Let's investigate some alternatives.